AI Applyd vs Simplify Copilot 2026: Which Tool Wins?

 Honest head-to-head between AI Applyd and Simplify Copilot.
 Features, pricing, ATS scoring, and who should pick which tool in 2026.

-I am a builder by background so I track everything.
+This test tracked everything.
 Applications sent.
 ATS score per job.
 Resume version used.
 Time per application.
 Callbacks by week.
 Any comparison post that does not ship numbers is worthless.
 This one ships numbers.

 Quick Verdict